palkan/action_policy/docs/reasons.md

 p ex.reasons.messages #=> { stage: [:show?] }
 ```

-**What the point of failure reasons?**
+**What is the point of failure reasons?**

-First, you can provide a user with a more specific feedback.
-For example, in the above scenariio when the reason is `ApplicantPolicy#view_applicants?` you can show the following message:
+First, you can provide a user with helpful feedback.
+For example, in the above scenario, when the reason is `ApplicantPolicy#view_applicants?`, you could show the following message:

 ```
 You don't have enough permissions to view applicants.